-A project could be a number of things: it might be a website, a section of a website, a series of blog posts, an email campaign, or even a book or presentation.
-You may also want to break a single project into multiple projects in GatherContent.
-This will allow you to have a custom workflow for different parts of your project.
+A project could be a number of things: it might be a full website, a section of a website, a series of blog posts, an email campaign, or even a book or presentation.
+You may also want to break a larger project down into multiple projects to help manage the workload.

 Create a new project:

-Tip: If you can’t see this button, it will be because you don't have the 'create projects' permission enable on your role.
+Tip: If you can’t see this button, it will be because you don't have the 'create projects' permission enabled on your role.
 You can ask your Account Owner to grant you this permission.